 Oakland Prostitution Lawyer

 Prostitution laws apply to both parties involved, meaning the law could punish anyone soliciting or seeking to solicit sex.
-If you have been accused of prostitution, it may be vital to reach out to a representative to see learn how to help protect your rights.
+If you have been accused of being an escort, it may be vital to reach out to a representative to see learn how to help protect your rights.
 An Oakland prostitution lawyer with knowledge of local law may help explain the criminal process, California laws governing prostitution, and how to help mitigate any related penalties.
 By working with an experienced criminal defense attorney, you may give yourself the best chance of a positive resolution.

 Legally, prostitution in Oakland is understood to include any sexual or lewd acts performed in exchange for money or other considerations.
 While the California Penal Code does not have a separate section for prostitution, the criminal action is found in § 647(b) of Chapter 647 which details miscellaneous offenses.
 A misdemeanor prostitution offense can include the following conduct:

 - Engaging in prostitution

 - Accepting something of value in exchange for a sexual act

 The law does not require that both parties complete a requested or agreed upon the act of prostitution.
 Instead, to bring charges and accusations of prostitution against someone, the law merely requires there is a specific intent to engage in a sexual act.